 Humanize your brand

-Think that dry explanations of your life insurance (or auto insurance, mutual funds, IRAs, bank accounts, etc.) is the way to win over your audience?
-Think again.
+Dry explanations of your life insurance (or auto insurance, mutual funds, IRAs, bank accounts, etc.) won’t win over your audience.
 There’s of course a place for product details, but it’s not at the forefront of your brand voice.

-We as people are emotional before we’re rational, meaning information that makes us feel something will hit us faster, take up more space in our nervous system, and drive us to take action more often than information that makes us think something.
+People are emotional, so information that makes us feel something will hit us faster.
+It takes up more space in our nervous system and compels us to take action.

 Even your fiscally-responsible, data-driven target audience isn’t off the hook here.
-Being emotionally-driven on a subconscious level is just hard-wired into our brain’s hierarchy: the amygdala and limbic system, which comprise our “feeling” brain, are both deeper, older, and prioritized before the logic-driven neocortex, our “thinking” brain.
+Being emotionally-driven is just hard-wired into our brain on a subconscious level.
+The amygdala and limbic system comprise our “feeling” brain.
+Both are deeper, older, and prioritized before the logic-driven neocortex, our “thinking” brain.

-The neuroscientist Antonio Damasio found that people with damage to the feeling brain found it almost impossible to make decisions — in other words, Damasio discovered that emotions are a necessary part of decision making.
-So, if your website is not evoking an emotional response from site visitors, it will likely underperform and will not drive your site visitors to the actions your brand values most.
+The neuroscientist Antonio Damasio found that people with damage to the feeling brain found it almost impossible to make decisions.
+In other words, Damasio discovered that emotions are a necessary part of decision making.
+So, if your website is not evoking an emotional response from site visitors, it will likely underperform.
+That means lower rankings, less organic traffic and fewer clients and customers.

 So while you can and should share corporate information with your customers, make sure they’re feeling something first.
-That means speaking to them, human to human, via messaging that is friendly, down-to-earth, and emblematic of the experience you want them to have.
-And it means before they hear about the millions of customers you’ve helped, they’ll want to hear about the one customer who’s just like them.
+Be friendly, down-to-earth, and emblematic of the experience you want them to have.
+Before you talk about the millions of customers you’ve helped, tell them about the one customer who’s just like them.